 Arkansas State University is an equal opportunity institution and will not discriminate on the basis of race, color, religion, sex, national origin, age, handicap, or other unlawful factors in employment practices or admission and treatment of students.
 Any questions regarding this policy should be addressed to the Coordinator of Equal Opportunity and Affirmative Action, Arkansas State University, P. O. Box 2100, State University (Jonesboro), Arkansas 72467.
 Telephone (870) 972-3454

 The Nurse Anesthesia Program begins annually in January.
 Applications are accepted throughout the year.
 Interviews are required and are conducted throughout the year.
-Interviews for January 2015 class will be held in April 2014.
+Interviews for January 2015 class will be held in April and June 2014.

 - Graduate Information Guide (GIG) (rev 2/2012)